The Mandonator trademark name logo

 • Cutaway

-• Maple saddle and bone nut
+• Maple saddle and amber buffalo horn nut

 • Glossy lacquer finish